Thesnowmanndev/Javascript-Learnings/README.md

 # Javascript-Learnings

 This is a repository to keep my journey of learning the Javascript Programming Language organized.

 ## Pathway

 ### Basic Javascript

-➡️ The Complete JavaScript Course: From Zero to Expert
+➡️ The Complete JavaScript Course: From Zero to Expert (68.5 total hours)

 🕛 To Be Determined